awsdocs/aws-control-tower-guide/doc_source/setting-up.md

 1. [Create an IAM User](#setting-up-iam)

 These tasks create an AWS account and an IAM user with administrator privileges for the account\.
-For information on additional setup tasks specifically for AWS Control Tower, see [Getting Started with AWS Control Tower](getting-started-with-control-tower.md)\.
+For information on additional setup tasks specifically for AWS Control Tower, see [Getting started with AWS Control Tower](getting-started-with-control-tower.md)\.

 ## Sign up for AWS<a name="setting-up-signup"></a>